 A great resource for practicing white blood cell identification!
-The LabCE White Blood Cell Differential Simulator, produced in collaboration with the Louisiana State University Health Science Center, includes 25 expert-reviewed differentials, each with 100 slide images.
+The LabCE White Blood Cell Differential Simulator, produced in collaboration with the Louisiana State University Health Sciences Center, includes 25 expert-reviewed differentials, each with 100 slide images.
 Perform the differential yourself and then compare your cell identifications with the experts.

 Curated by Experts